We make dough, we talk, we rest, we ferment, we bake and break bread.

 TBOSI was developed by Leo Kay in 2017/18 at a.pass artists research institute.
 Since 2018 The Bakery of Slow Ideas - Baking Dialogues have taken place across Europe and the UK, including Theatre ann Zee Festival (Belgium), Ponderosa Arts Centre (Germany); Exfadda cultural hub (Italy) and across Derby for Derby Rises (UK).

-In 2021 we are embarking on collaborations with Derby CAN, Cambridge Junction and Effeito Terra (Italy), where we’ll develop bakeries within a wide range of community contexts.
+In 2021 we collaborated with Derby Theatre, Cambridge Junction, Roeshill Theatre and Effeito Terra (Italy) to host bakeries within a wide range of community contexts, more to come in 2022.